-If a litigant fails to comply with an interim order of a court, the court can pass a further interim order to force compliance with that order.

-In the event of disobedience of a court order, the party that disobeys the order can be subjected to contempt proceedings before the relevant High Court where a finding of contempt can be punished with imprisonment, which may extend to six months, or with fine which may extend to 100,000 Pakistani rupees or with both.
+If a person fails to comply with an interim injunction granted by a court, such court may order the property of such person to be attached and may order such person to be detained in prison for a term not exceeding 6 months.
+Further, the party that disobeys the order can be subjected to contempt proceedings before the relevant High Court, where a finding of contempt can be punished with imprisonment, which may extend to six months, or with a fine, which may extend to 100,000 Pakistani rupees or with both.